spheromak/sysctl-cookbook/README.md

 DESCRIPTION
 ===========
-Manage sysctl sysctl provider.
+Manage sysctl via a sysctl provider.
-Default recipe reads key value pairs from node attributes and ensures the system state.

-NOTE: If you are getting this from the community site I've renamed it jn_sysctl, you will have to rename the cookbook to sysctl
+NOTE: If you are getting this from the community site it's named jn_sysctl.
+Due to some internal requirements the metadata sets it's name to "sysctl" this could cause some confusion.

 __WARNING:__ The default behavior on non-debian flavors is to write out /etc/sysctl.conf, which if you don't have settings in chef means you can kill your existing config. the __sysctl_file__ atribute can control where this file goes in a role/override if you wish.